 Sofia Boccaccio, Story Editor

-Photos contributed by Jordan Alexander
+Featured Image by Jordan Alexander

-Other members have described how they became more comfortable with participating over time.
-While StuCo may start off feeling unfamiliar, it becomes natural as students take on more responsibility and contribute to the club.
+Other members described how they became more comfortable with participating over time.
+While StuCo may start off feeling unfamiliar, it becomes natural as students take on more responsibility and contribute to the organization.
 Molly Schimmeck, Class of 2026 Political Board President, explained this change clearly.
 “I definitely feel more comfortable participating now than I did as a sophomore,” she said.
 For her, that shift came from consistently being part of meetings and gradually learning how decisions are made.

 As students become more involved, they also start to see the impact of their work more clearly.
 Natalia described this transition in a simple but meaningful way.
 “I feel like I am actually making a difference instead of being a cheerleader on the sidelines,” she said.
 Her experience shows how StuCo offers students the opportunity to shape school life, rather than just observing it.